-Third party marketplaces are among the hottest e-commerce trends for 2023.
-What are they?
-And how can sellers take advantage of them?
+Third party marketplaces are among the hottest e-commerce trends.
+What are they, and how can sellers take advantage of them?

 Ecommerce is going through explosive growth.
 The pandemic was influential in forcing customers online to do their shopping, rising from 14% of all trade in 2019 to 17% in 2020.
 Alongside this, companies quickly began scaling up their online infrastructure to deal with the influx of orders.
-Selling everywhere became a strategy for multiple brands and retailers looking for sales, and marketplaces was the term on everybody’s lips.
-Three years on, nothing has changed.
-You may even hear about 1P marketplaces and 3P marketplaces.
-In this article, we’ll talk through what a 3P marketplace is and how to begin selling on one (or two, or three, or four…!)
+Selling everywhere became a strategy for multiple brands and retailers looking for sales, and marketplaces became the buzzword on everybody’s lips.
+Today, nothing has changed.

 - What is an online marketplace?

 - What is a 3P marketplace?